rwieruch/blog_robinwieruch_content/react-hooks-fetch-data.md

 {{< /highlight >}}

 That's it for the data fetching with a custom hook.
 The hook itself doesn't know anything about the API.
 It receives all parameters from the outside and only manages necessary states such as the data, loading and error state.
 It executes the request and returns the data to the component using it as custom data fetching hook.

+{{% chapter_header "Reducer Hook for Data Fetching" "react-hooks-reducer-hook" %}}

+So far, we have used various state hooks to manage our data fetching state for the data, loading and error state.
+However, somehow all these states, managed with their own state hook, belong together because they care about the same cause.
+As you can see, they are all used within the data fetching function.
+A good indicator that they belong together is that they are used one after another (e.g. `setIsError`, `setIsLoading`).
+Let's combine all three of them with a Reducer Hook instead.

+A Reducer Hook returns us a state object and a function to alter the state object.
+The function -- called dispatch function -- takes an action which has a type and an optional payload.
+All this information is used in the actual reducer function to distill a new state from the previous state, the action's optional payload and type.
+Let's see how this works in code:

+{{< highlight javascript "hl_lines=5 9 10 11 16 17 18 19 20" >}}
+import React, {
+  Fragment,
+  useState,
+  useEffect,
+  useReducer,
+} from 'react';
+import axios from 'axios';

+const dataFetchReducer = (state, action) => {
+  ...
+};

+const useDataApi = (initialUrl, initialData) => {
+  const [url, setUrl] = useState(initialUrl);

+  const [state, dispatch] = useReducer(dataFetchReducer, {
+    isLoading: false,
+    isError: false,
+    data: initialData,
+  });

+  ...
+};
+{{< /highlight >}}

+The Reducer Hook takes the reducer function and an initial state object as parameters.
+In our case, the arguments of the initial states for the data, loading and error state didn't change, but they have been aggregated to one state object managed by one reducer hook instead of single state hooks.

+{{< highlight javascript "hl_lines=16 21 23" >}}
+const dataFetchReducer = (state, action) => {
+  ...
+};

+const useDataApi = (initialUrl, initialData) => {
+  const [url, setUrl] = useState(initialUrl);

+  const [state, dispatch] = useReducer(dataFetchReducer, {
+    isLoading: false,
+    isError: false,
+    data: initialData,
+  });

+  useEffect(() => {
+    const fetchData = async () => {
+      dispatch({ type: 'FETCH_INIT' });

+      try {
+        const result = await axios(url);

+        dispatch({ type: 'FETCH_SUCCESS', payload: result.data });
+      } catch (error) {
+        dispatch({ type: 'FETCH_FAILURE' });
+      }
+    };

+    fetchData();
+  }, [url]);

+  ...
+};
+{{< /highlight >}}

+Now, when fetching data, the dispatch function can be used to send information to the reducer function.
+The object being send with the dispatch function has a mandatory `type` property and an optional `payload` property.
+The type tells the reducer function which state transition needs to be applied and the payload can additionally be used by the reducer to distill the new state.
+After all, we only have three state transitions: initializing the fetching process, notifying about a successful data fetching result, and notifying about an errornous data fetching result.

+In the end of the custom hook, the state is returned as before, but because we have a state object and not the standalone states anymore, the state object is returned as destrcutured object.
+This way, the one who calls the `useDataApi` custom hook still gets access to `data`, `isLoading` and `isError`:

+{{< highlight javascript "hl_lines=17" >}}
+const useDataApi = (initialUrl, initialData) => {
+  const [url, setUrl] = useState(initialUrl);

+  const [state, dispatch] = useReducer(dataFetchReducer, {
+    isLoading: false,
+    isError: false,
+    data: initialData,
+  });

+  ...

+  const doGet = (event, url) => {
+    setUrl(url);
+    event.preventDefault();
+  };

+  return { ...state, doGet };
+};
+{{< /highlight >}}

+Last but not least, the implementation of the reducer function is missing.
+It needs to act on three different state transitions called `FETCH_INIT`, `FETCH_SUCCESS` and `FETCH_FAILURE`.
+Each state transition needs to return a new state object.
+Let's see how this can be implemented with a switch case statement:

+{{< highlight javascript "hl_lines=2 3 4 5 6 7 8 9 10 11" >}}
+const dataFetchReducer = (state, action) => {
+  switch (action.type) {
+    case 'FETCH_INIT':
+      return { ...state };
+    case 'FETCH_SUCCESS':
+      return { ...state };
+    case 'FETCH_FAILURE':
+      return { ...state };
+    default:
+      throw new Error();
+  }
+};
+{{< /highlight >}}

+A reducer function has access to the current state and the incoming action via its arguments.
+So far, in out switch case statement each state transition only returns the previous state.
+A destructuring statement is used to keep the state object immutable -- meaning the state is never directly mutated -- to enforce best practices.
+Now let's override a few of the current's state returned properties to alter the state with each state transition:

+{{< highlight javascript "hl_lines=6 7 12 13 14 19 20" >}}
+const dataFetchReducer = (state, action) => {
+  switch (action.type) {
+    case 'FETCH_INIT':
+      return {
+        ...state,
+        isLoading: true,
+        isError: false
+      };
+    case 'FETCH_SUCCESS':
+      return {
+        ...state,
+        isLoading: false,
+        isError: false,
+        data: action.payload,
+      };
+    case 'FETCH_FAILURE':
+      return {
+        ...state,
+        isLoading: false,
+        isError: true,
+      };
+    default:
+      throw new Error();
+  }
+};
+{{< /highlight >}}

+Now every state transition, decided by the action's type, returns a new state based on the previous state and the optional payload.
+For instance, in the case of a successful request, the payload is used to set the data of the new state object.

+In conclusion, the Reducer Hook makes sure that this portion of the state management is encapsulated with its own logic.
+By providing action types and optional payloads, you will always end up with a predicatbale state change.
+In addition, you will never run into invalid states.
+For instance, previously it would have been possible to accidently set the `isLoading` and `isError` states to true.
+What should be displayed in the UI for this case?
+Now, each state transition defined by the reducer function leads to a valid state object.

+{{% chapter_header "Abort Data Fetching in Effect Hook" "react-hooks-abort-data-fetching" %}}

+It's a common problem in React that component state is set even though the component got already unmounted (e.g. due to navigating away with React Router).
+I have written about this issue previously over here which describes [how to prevent setting state for unmounted components](https://www.robinwieruch.de/react-warning-cant-call-setstate-on-an-unmounted-component/) in various scenarios.
+Let's see how we can prevent to set state in our custom hook for the data fetching:

+{{< highlight javascript "hl_lines=11 19 21 23 25 31 32 33" >}}
+const useDataApi = (initialUrl, initialData) => {
+  const [url, setUrl] = useState(initialUrl);

+  const [state, dispatch] = useReducer(dataFetchReducer, {
+    isLoading: false,
+    isError: false,
+    data: initialData,
+  });

+  useEffect(() => {
+    let didCancel = false;

+    const fetchData = async () => {
+      dispatch({ type: 'FETCH_INIT' });

+      try {
+        const result = await axios(url);

+        if (!didCancel) {
+          dispatch({ type: 'FETCH_SUCCESS', payload: result.data });
+        }
+      } catch (error) {
+        if (!didCancel) {
+          dispatch({ type: 'FETCH_FAILURE' });
+        }
+      }
+    };

+    fetchData();

+    return () => {
+      didCancel = true;
+    };
+  }, [url]);

+  const doGet = (event, url) => {
+    setUrl(url);
+    event.preventDefault();
+  };

+  return { ...state, doGet };
+};
+{{< /highlight >}}

+Every Effect Hook comes with a clean up function which runs when a component unmounts.
+The clean up function is the one function returned from the hook.
+In our case, we use a boolean flag called `didCancel` to let our data fetching logic know about the state (mounted/unmounted) of the component.
+If the component did unmount, the flag should be set to `true` which results in preventing to set the component state after the data fetching has been asynchronously resolved eventually.

+*Note: Actually not the data fetching is aborted -- which could be achieved with {{% a_blank "Axios Cancellation" "https://github.com/axios/axios#cancellation" %}} -- but the state transition is not performed anymore for the unmounted component.
+Since Axios Cancellation has not the best API in my eyes, this boolean flag to prevent setting state does the job as well.*

 <hr class="section-divider">